 The Green Deal explained Green Deal Finance - paying for the Green Deal

-There are many different financial stages to the Green Deal - from having a Green Deal assessment, to taking out a Green Deal loan, repaying the loan through your electricity bills and applying to the Green Deal Home Improvement Fund for cashback.
+There are many different financial stages to the Green Deal - from having a Green Deal assessment, to taking out a Green Deal loan and then repaying the loan through your electricity bills.
 Below we've put together all the key information that you'll need to know before signing up to the Green Deal scheme.

 Ways to borrow - Green Deal finance and loans